truera/trulens/docs/trulens/contributing/index.md

 ### ⛅ Optional Packages

-Limit the packages installed by default when installing _TruLens-Eval_.
+Limit the packages installed by default when installing _TruLens_.
 For optional functionality, additional packages can be requested for the user to install and their usage is aided by an optional imports scheme.
 See [Optional Packages](optional.md) for details.